 Before you know it, a whole year has gone by (again) and it occurs to you that you need to take a break and so you set a new goal for that holiday…

-The other thing that can happen is that you might not achieve the goals your high-achieving primary self sets for you either.
+The other thing that can happen is you might not achieve the goals your high-achieving primary self sets for you either.
 You might start out fully motivated to improve your sales targets, but as you set out on that path, distractions get in the way.

-You find yourself suffering more headaches than usual, or just plain tiredness.
-You sit at your phone, intending to make a certain number of calls but suddenly calling your mother, sister and cousin seem more important and you tell yourself that you’ll make up for it the next day.
+You find yourself suffering more headaches than usual, or just tiredness.
+You sit at your phone, intending to make a certain number of calls but suddenly calling your mother, sister and cousin seem more important, and you tell yourself you’ll make up for it the next day.

 These scenarios are common.
+You are not alone.
 They occur because it is not us that decides what we want for ourselves and what goals to set.
 One part of us sets a particular goal, and another self resists it, or even outright sabotages it.
 We get stuck in the middle and find all sorts of excuses for not doing the things one self has determined we ‘should’ do, yet we also can’t do the opposite with full commitment.

-If we do follow the wishes of one self wholeheartedly and ignore the desires of opposite selves, then we can suffer symptoms such as headaches, lethargy, body aches and stiffness, which are our unexpressed selves making themselves heard through our body.
+If we do follow the wishes of one self wholeheartedly and ignore the desires of opposite selves, then we can suffer symptoms such as headaches, lethargy, body aches and pains, which are our unexpressed selves making themselves heard through our body.

-Choose Your Goals with Greater Consciousness
+Make Choices with Greater Consciousness

-- Allow time for other parts of you to make their way to your conscious awareness and to have their say.
+- Allow time for other parts of yourself to make their way to your conscious awareness and have their say.

-Also listen to what other people around you are saying – for if you feel completely certain about something, chances are someone will come into your life who will express a totally opposite viewpoint.
+Because if you feel absolutely certain about something, chances are someone will come into your life who will express a totally opposite viewpoint.
 Take what this person says or does seriously, particularly if you react to it strongly.

 Delay Setting Goals